johnckealy/vue-auth-jwt/README.md

 You will also need:

-– A working Vue.js application (including Vue frameworks, like Nuxt or Quasar)
+– A working Vue.js application (including Vue frameworks, like Nuxt or QuasarFramework)

 – A working JWT backend, such as Django Simple JWT